sgangele21/CourseProject/Documentation.md

 ## An overview of the function of the code (i.e., what it does and what it can be used for).

 ### Goal
-This is a macOS app to allow users to intelligently query / search their iOS App Store Reviews and display the results of the reviews in a ranked order by order of relevance of Review to query.
+This is a macOS app to allow users to intelligently query / search their iOS App Store Reviews and display the results of the reviews in an ordering based on the relevance of Review to query.

 ### Function
 The user can query on various types of datasets containing lists of reviews, ranging from 3 mocked datasets created by me (“Worst App Ever” data, “Audio Issues” data, and “Won’t Load” data) to a “Live” data set that will fetch the 500 latest reviews for a particular app (right now the app is hardcoded to 1 particular app from the App Store) using the iTunes API.